-Calibri size 11, single spaced, footnotes and endnotes size 9
+Calibri size 11, single spaced, endnotes size 9

 Abbreviations and contractions